 Going beyond on-page optimization

 Ending this guide with the conclusion that on-page website SEO is important is almost an understatement.
-However, making sure your site is technically optimized and search-friendly isn’t the whole picture.
-SEO is also about adding value to your users by creating e-commerce experiences that solve their problems and offer them what they’re looking for.
+However, making sure your site is technically optimized, and search-friendly isn’t the whole picture.
+SEO is also about adding value to your users.
+How?
+By creating e-commerce experiences that solve their problems and give them what they’re looking for.

-All the website SEO technical fixes aren’t designed just so your eCommerce is “SEO optimized”.
+All the website SEO technical fixes aren’t designed just so your eCommerce is “SEO optimized.”
 Most activities we do to make a Magento site search-friendly will also influence other parts of your marketing.
-A faster site will bring better conversion rates.
-Blog posts that answer your users’ questions will help sales too and differentiate your eCommerce from the competition.
-An optimized sitemap architecture means your visitors will find what they need faster, which can also translate into conversion rates boosts.
+A faster site will bring better conversion rates and the right Magento SEO services will make sure of it.
+Blog posts that answer your users’ questions will help sales too.
+They will differentiate your eCommerce from the competition.
+An optimized sitemap architecture means your visitors will find what they need faster.
+This can also translate into conversion rate boosts.
 A feature that talks about your business is not just about a backlink that gets discovered and accessed by a search engine.
 It’s also about a larger audience discovering your brand.

 Canonicalization, accessibility or structured data are technological tactics that will get you far.
 Doing digital PR and content marketing on top of it will get your SEO results even further.

 Do you want to improve your Magento’s site SEO?
-Don’t wait – let’s talk today
+You need the best Magento SEO services.
+Don’t wait – let’s talk today.